Rhys Weston: KR Reykjavík and Sabah FA

 Weston signed with Rúnar Kristinsson's Knattspyrnufélag Reykjavíkur on a two-year deal in May 2012.
 The Icelandic club were aiming to retain their Úrvalsdeild title in 2012.
 In August 2012, Weston announced that due to financial circumstances at the club, he was in discussion for terms to cancel his contract.
 In October 2012, he signed with Malaysian club Sabah FA on a one-year contract.
 The club had been relegated to the second tier or Malaysian football the previous season and Weston was one of several players brought in by new manager David McCreery.
-The side were forced to play matches during on weekday afternoons due to floodlight problems and train at 9am each morning to avoid the extreme humidity later in the day.
+The side were forced to play matches on weekday afternoons due to floodlight problems and train at 9am each morning to avoid the extreme humidity later in the day.
 He was appointed captain of the side, making six league appearances.

 AFC Wimbledon

 In July 2013, Weston went on trial with League Two side AFC Wimbledon, and scored a goal in the "Dons" first friendly of the 2013–14 season, a 2–2 draw with Conference side Dartford at Princes Park on 6 July.
 He played the full ninety minutes in the "Dons" next friendly, a 2–0 win over Northern Premier League Premier Division side F.C.
 United of Manchester at The Cherry Red Records Stadium on 13 July.
 Weston came on as a second-half substitute in AFC Wimbledon's third pre–season game of the 2013–14 season, a 1–1 home draw against Championship side Charlton Athletic on 18 July.
 Three days later, Weston made his fourth friendly appearance for "The Dons" and played the full match as they beat Isthmian League Division One South side Walton Casuals 1–0 away at Waterside Stadium.
 Weston played in the "Dons" final pre–season game of the 2013–14 season, a 3–0 defeat to Italian Lega Pro Seconda Divisione/A side S.S.D.
 Monza 1912 at the Stadio Brianteo on 27 July 2013.
 Following Weston playing in all but one of the "Dons" pre–season games, manager Neal Ardley revealed he was hoping to sign Weston to a deal with AFC Wimbledon and on 7 August 2013, AFC Wimbledon confirmed the signing of Weston with Ardley praising Weston's desire to earn a contract with his dedication to the cause during pre–season.

 On 6 January 2014, Weston joined Conference South side Sutton United on a one-month loan.
-He played six games during his stay at Gander Green Lane, playing in an unfamiliar role as a defensive midfielder.
+He played six games at Gander Green Lane, playing in an unfamiliar role as a defensive midfielder.
 He did not feature for Wimbledon in the second half of the season and was not offered a new contract in the summer.
 Following his release, he retired from professional football to take up a role as a business development manager for a restaurant management company.